ryanflannery/oxbar/README.md

 # status

 oxbar is still under active development, but is now stable and usable.
+There's little documentation still (a minimal `man` page but a usable `-h` to get started, and a sample configuration that explains some options).
-There's no documentation yet (`man` page or usable `-h` info).
-That's forthcoming, once development settles, and likely soon.
+Better documentation is forthcoming, once development settles.
+Likely soon.

 It supports all the command line flags `xstatbar` did and much more... most aspects of the widgets can be configured through `-S widget.name=value` flags.
 If you take a look at [settings.c](https://github.com/ryanflannery/oxbar/blob/master/settings.c) you'll see what they all are.

-Once development settles I'll focus on adding documentation and cleaning that interface up.

 # current features